 2. Take care of your car before you sell

 The simplest way to keep your car’s resale value high is to take good care of it while you’re the owner.

 - Have it serviced regularly.
 Book your car in for regular servicing on the manufacturer’s recommended schedule.
 Make sure you record each service in the car’s logbook so you can provide it to the next buyer as proof the car has been well-maintained.

-- Stay on top of repair and maintenance issues.
+- Stay on top of repair and maintenance.
 If there’s a strange noise in the engine, get it looked at by a licensed mechanic.
 If you’re involved in an accident, get the car repaired as soon as possible.
-Regularly clean the car inside and out so it will still be in the best possible shape when it comes time to sell.
+Regularly clean inside and out so it will still be in the best possible shape when you’re ready to sell.

 - Drive it like you own it.
 If you take care of your car when you own it, you’ll increase your chances of getting a better trade-in price.
 If you’re hard on your car, don’t expect a premium price from the dealer.
-Treat it right, and you’ll reap the benefits in the trade in.
+Treat it right, and you’ll reap the benefits.

-Some new car buyers visit a dealership without giving any thought to how their current vehicle looks.
-So if it’s scratched and dinged, been parked under a tree hosting a flock of pigeons and hasn’t been washed in months, it’s hardly going to look like an attractive trade-in prospect to the dealer.
+Don’t visit a dealership without thinking about how your current car looks.
+If it’s scratched, been parked under a tree and hasn’t been washed in months, it’s hardly going to look like an attractive trade-in prospect to the dealer.